 The subjects are the majors in the Bachelor of Product Design, the majors in the Bachelor of Commerce and all the minors listed as part of the Bachelor of Commerce.

-This qualification adheres to the General Regulations for the University, for 540-point conjoint qualifications, with no additional stipulations.
+This qualification adheres to the General Regulations for the University, for 540 point conjoint qualifications, with no additional stipulations.

-This qualification adheres to the General Conditions for Credit and Transfer Regulations with the following stipulations:
+This qualification adheres to the Credit Recognition and Transfer Regulations with the following stipulations: